 - Enhance understanding of conflict, polarization and change

-For more information on the course or how RSD can assist your community, contact senior public service associate Raye Rawls, J.D.
+For more information on the course or how RSD can assist your community, contact senior public service faculty, Raye Rawls, J.D.